 One tip I mentioned in my original persona article was to conduct demographic research in your city.
 The census bureau has national as well as localized information.
-Their Fact Finder page has plenty of statistics to look through.
+Their Quick Facts page has plenty of statistics to look through.
 This includes age, race, income, and even the number of houses in a city.
 Use this data to verify your initial assumptions, or to add extra details to your personas.

 Unfortunately, census information only gives you raw data.
 Use anonymous surveys to add personal details to those numbers.
-A survey of existing members helps you understand why they joined your church, and why the are still here.
+A survey of existing members helps you understand why they joined your church, and why they are still here.
 If they understand how it will help them, you should get a very good completion rate.
 Surveying prospective, or non-members is trickier.
 You might try social media shares to get feedback.
 For better results, ask members to share with their friends.
 If your church participates in community events, try a quick paper survey.
 You can add a gift giveaway for greater participation.
 The biggest point here is to keep it anonymous and short.
 Get good answers to the most important problems, not bad answers for all.

 Move through the suggestions mentioned above, and in that order.
 Let other staff members or volunteers help with your research.
 Then craft a survey to fill in some of your gaps.
 Finally, conduct interviews to get the subjective data you need.
 After this is all done, go back to your personas.
 Add, edit, and remove data per your new findings.
 Then take it all back to your larger team and present your updated personas.
 Let them see the results of your hard work.
 And help them understand who their users really are.